Blog

 Registering the Reference Object

 When you have drawn the minimum required number of lines (six in total), you are then ready to register the measurement of the reference object.
 Click on the Reference tab and draw a line alongside the reference object.
-In this case it is the wooden post that connects the terrace of the property to the roof (excluding the metal joint beneath the roof line).
+In this case, the wooden post connects the terrace of the property to the roof.
+It’s important to note that the metal joint beneath the roof line is excluded from this connection.
 Enter the number in the Reference Length text box.
 Entering the Unit of Measurement is solely for presentation purposes.
 This means that the unit used for the reference object will also be used for our suspect’s height.

 The other constraint is that the reference object must sit on the same planar surface as that of our subject.
 In the example above we cannot use the height of the window as reference because it is not sitting on the floor, as the suspect is.